ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 Placing `stack_` on an expression that is not an allocation is meaningless and causes type error.

+### Runtime behavior

+At runtime, stack allocations do not take place on the C stack, but on a separately-allocated stack that follows the same layout as the OCaml minor heap.
+In particular, this allows local-returning functions (see "Use exclave_ to return a local value" below ) without the need to copy returned values.

+The beginning of a stack frame records the stack pointer of this local stack, and the end of the stack frame resets the stack pointer to this value.

 ### Regions

 Every stack allocation takes places inside a stack frame, and is freed when the